N-body linear force law allowing analytic solutions: Conclusions

 \section{Conclusions}

-We present a pair-wise $N$-body interaction that is shown to be equivalent to $N$ one-body interactions with the center of mass of the system.
-In both attractive and repulsive case, the analytical trajectories are given by harmonic oscillator solutions.
+In this paper, we showed that a pair-wise $N$-body interaction is equivalent to $N$ one-body interactions with the center of mass of the system.
+In the attractive and repulsive case, the analytical trajectories are given by harmonic oscillator and exponential solutions, respectively.
 This is in stark contrast to other long-range interactions such Newtonian gravity, where only special case solutions exist for $N > 2$.

 It is counter-intuitive that the motion of each particle is independent of the location and motion of all of the other particles of the system, except through the common center of mass location.
 The particles all interact with each other, and yet experience no scattering.
 This behavior was confirmed with a numerical simulation of the system.